manasvi-misa/phishing-email-analysis/README.md

 ##  Sample Email Screenshot
 ![Phishing Email](email_sample.png)

-This screenshot is taken fo=rom an online site with url - https://www.phishing.org/phishing-examples which usually provides same phishing emails for practioners to practice on.
+This screenshot is taken from an online site with url - https://www.phishing.org/phishing-examples which usually provides same phishing emails for practioners to practice on.
 ---

 ##  Phishing Indicators Identified